 Fixed events every spring and autumn in Earth’s orbit around the sun

-2) We are equal under the sun at equinox*
+2) We are equal under the sun at equinox²

 Equal day and night – 12 hours – wherever you are on the planet

-3) Two equinoxes double up our annual actions
+3) Two equinoxes double up our annual commitments to act

 So many of our problems cross boundaries, continents and oceans – above all, the climate-biosphere crisis.
-Yet at a planetary level, so much more connects us than divides us.
-Equinoxes can rebalance and reconnect us, and energise our instinct to preserve and protect.
+Yet at a planetary level, so much more unites us than divides.
+Equinoxes are ideal moments to rebalance and reconnect, to energise our instincts to both innovate and preserve.

-* a 2013 demo website protecting eQ’s domain is here: equalunderthesun.org
+²a 2013 demo website protecting EQ’s domain is here

-eQ has a fresh new logo for the spring equinox 2022.
-It retains the geometry of Phi, the golden section proportion that carries so much information and philosophy central to eQ, but also incorporates the tilt of Earth’s axis – 23.5°
+EQ has had a logo ‘makeover’.
+It retains the geometry of Phi, the golden section proportion that carries so much information and philosophy central to EQ, but also incorporates the tilt of Earth’s axis – 23.5°

 ‘The carbon dioxide in the atmosphere has increased by 10% in the last 50 years…Man himself then, may be the cause of our warming climate.’
 Nothing unremarkable at first glance, but reading this a few weeks ago stopped me in my tracks.
 Why?